Chief Operating Officer

 Ryan Glasgo (he/him/his) is an experienced financial and operational professional who is energized by supporting those closest to social and environmental issues to achieve change on their terms.
-As VP of Investment Operations at Common Future, Ryan focuses his time on facilitating capital to investment initiatives by designing and overseeing investment operations.
+As Deputy Chief Operating Officer at Common Future, Ryan focuses his time on facilitating capital to investment initiatives by designing and overseeing investment operations.
 He also engages in thought leadership to unlock resources, oversees investment compliance, coordinates investor relations, and collaborates on other strategic operational projects with Common Future’s COO and cross functional leadership.

 Prior to the acquisition of Community Credit Lab (CCL) by Common Future, Ryan was the Co-Founder & COO of CCL and previously was the COO of a private foundation that partnered with organizations addressing socioeconomic and systemic challenges.
 He began his career in public accounting at KPMG and continued to work in financial advisory, business development, and investment management before transitioning to work in venture philanthropy, international development, and impact investing.
 Ryan is a Certified Public Accountant (CPA) with a Bachelor’s of Accounting from McGill University and a Master’s of Business Administration (MBA) from the University of Oxford.
 Ryan has also participated in INSEAD’s Social Entrepreneurship Program (ISEP) in Singapore.